Digital economy and digital society statistics at regional level

-The statistical unit for regional data on ICTs is either the household or the individual.
+The statistical units for regional data on ICTs are the household or the individual.
 The population of households consists of all households having at least one member in the age group 16-74 years.
 The population of individuals consists of all individuals aged 16-74 years.
 Questions on access to ICTs are addressed to households, while questions on the use of ICTs are answered by individuals within the household.

-In general, the data presented were collected in the second quarter of the survey year (2017).
-EU-28 aggregates are compiled when the information available for EU Member States represents at least 60 % of the EU’s population and at least 55 % of the 28 Member States that make-up the EU aggregate.
+In general, the data presented were collected in the second quarter of the survey year (2019).
+Data for the EU are compiled when data are available for EU Member States representing at least 60 % of the EU’s population and at least 55 % of the number of EU Member States.
 If additional national data become available, these are included in revised aggregates; as such, these statistics may be revised to reflect the supply of additional information.

 Regional statistics on ICT for the EU Member States are generally available for NUTS level 2 regions.
-However, the latest data for Germany, Greece, Poland and the United Kingdom are only provided for NUTS level 1 regions; a similar situation exists for the United Kingdom and for Turkey.
+However, the latest data for Germany, Greece and Poland are only provided for NUTS level 1 regions; a similar situation exists for the United Kingdom and for Turkey.

 At the end of 2015, the European Commission published a framework called monitoring the digital economy and society 2016-2021.
-This describes main policy developments and outlines data requirements for these, with a digital scoreboard introduced to measure progress in the European digital economy.
+This describes a range of policy developments and outlines data requirements for these, with a digital scoreboard introduced to measure progress.

-The European Commission adopted a review of the digital single market; two years on during 2016 and this was followed in May 2017 by a mid-term review of the digital single market strategy (COM(2017) 228 final) which confirmed that two thirds of Europeans thought the introduction of the most recent digital technologies had a positive impact on society, the economy and their own lives.
+The European Commission conducted a mid-term review of the digital single market strategy (COM(2017) 228 final) in 2017 which confirmed that two thirds of Europeans thought the introduction of the most recent digital technologies had a positive impact on society, the economy and their own lives.
 The review also identified three emerging challenges:

 - to ensure that online platforms continue to bring benefit to the economy and society — tacking illegal content online and encouraging enhanced responsibility among online platform providers;